airtai/faststream/docs/docs/en/kafka/Subscriber/batch_subscriber.md

 ### Step 2: Implement Your Consuming Function

 Create a consuming function that accepts the list of messages.
-The `@broker.subscriber(...)` decorator will take care of collecting and grouping messages into batches based on the partition.
+The `#!python @broker.subscriber(...)` decorator will take care of collecting and grouping messages into batches based on the partition.

 ```python linenums="1"
 {!> docs_src/kafka/batch_consuming_pydantic/app.py [ln:20-22] !}